neo4j-contrib/django-neomodel/README.rst

         title = StringProperty(unique_index=True)
         published = DateProperty()

 Create any constraints or indexes for your labels.
-This needs to be done when you change your node definitions much like `manage.py migrate`::
+This needs to be done after you change your node definitions much like `manage.py migrate`::

     $ python manage.py install_labels